Soartex/soartex.github.io/_posts/2015-01-01-making-a-mod-json.md

 {:#overview .page-header}
 # Overview

 Our modpatcher system and server scripts uses `mod.json` files to get data and directory information each mod.
 Each mod has a respective `mod.json` in the repository that represents each mod.
 Each json holds information that the future patcher will harness to provide a rich experience for the user.
 When creating or updating a mod we ask that you please create/update the `mod.json` file for the mod.
-This both allows us to track the the textures' mod version dependency and other details.
+This both allows us to track the textures' mod version dependency and other details.

 {:#template}